 - The money is insane. e.g. Middle-men get paid Kshs 50 per (90kg) sack of potatoes at the village, and others get Kshs per sack at the market.
 With every lorry having over 100 bags, a middle-man can make over Kshs 10,000/= per day just dealing at a market.
 But how much he /she has to share this cut, with others around the market system is another story.

 - Taxes: Cess/market fees are paid at the market of origin only.
 Along the highway, there are weigh-bridges, but lorry with perishable items can’t afford to stay and queue while items go stale or rot.
-So they pay Kshs 2,000 per lorry to bypass the weigh-bridge, and they don’t have a cess receipt, its Kshs 1,000 to pass a police road block.
+So they pay Kshs 2,000 per lorry to bypass the weigh-bridge, and if they don’t have a cess receipt, it costs Kshs 1,000 to pass a police roadblock.

 - The farther the market is from the farm source, the bigger the profit for the transporter or middle man e.g transport all the way to Mombasa, or to Tanzania where a lot of Kenya produce ends up, and vice versa.

 - It does not tolerate strangers.
 A farmer can’t just drive up with his lorry, and expect buyers to embrace him/her.
 It can even be murderous.

 - It’s a relationship business.
 They have to network & know where to find and sell produce and deliver on time.

 - Middle-men value and deliver on quality.
-If several lorries are waiting to clear at at a market, they can choose the ones with produce from a certain area that is desirable compared to that from others.
-Also lorries with produce from single farms are desirable over those collected from many different farmers or areas.
+If several lorries are waiting to clear at a market, they can choose the ones with produce from a certain area that is desirable compared to that from others.
+Also, lorries with produce from single farms are desirable over those collected from many different farmers or areas.